Charlotte-Mecklenburg Historic Landmarks Commission

 Registration in advance is required to make public comments.
 Public comments can be up to 3 minutes per person and there will be no response from Commissioners.

-5. Survey Committee Report: Lesley Carroll
+5. Survey Committee Report: Dontressa Ashford

 6. Community Outreach Committee Report: Victoria Grey